shaurya-sharma064/Knock-Knock/README.md

 # Knock-Knock
-Knock-Knock is a MCQ (Multiple Choice Questions) based Unity 3D Game
+Knock-Knock is a MCQ (Multiple Choice Questions) based Unity 3D Game.
+The Game consists of 4 Walls for each question with only one wall being breakable for the particular question and the other walls being solid.
+The current question script consists of 45+ questions related to topic of DBMS(Data Base Management System) but are changeable with slight modifications in the Questions script.
+The Questions are random and no question is repeated in one playthrough.
+User can decide the number of questions one wants to solve at a time.